Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: The symmetry and the scalar potential

-We now introduce a different notation for the scalar potential.
-Expanding the first six terms in Eq.~(\ref{Vl4}) and combining them leads to new terms, whose coefficients are combinations of the original parameters.
+We now introduce an alternative notation for the scalar potential.
+Expanding the first six terms in Eq.~(\ref{Vl4}) and combining like terms yields new contributions whose coefficients are combinations of the original parameters.
 We define these combinations as new parameters:

-Under the new parameters, the invariant quartic part of the potential can be written as:
+In terms of the new parameters, the invariant quartic part of the potential can be written as:

-It can be seen that Eq.~(\ref{V4}) is equivalent to Eq.~(\ref{Vl4}).
-In this work, we adopt the notation of Eq.~(\ref{V4}).
-Now the generators of the $D_5$ group can be expressed as $D_5 \backsimeq Z_5 \rtimes Z_2$, and the group generators are:
+It is straightforward to verify that Eq.~(\ref{V4}) is equivalent to Eq.~(\ref{Vl4}).
+In this work, we adopt the notation in Eq.~(\ref{V4}).
+The dihedral group $D_5$ satisfies $D_5 \simeq Z_5 \rtimes Z_2$, and its generators are:

-It should be emphasized that if two field configurations $(\phi_1, \phi_2, \phi_3,\phi_4 )$ and $ (\phi_1', \phi_2', \phi_3',\phi_4')$ are related by a $Z_5$ or $Z_2$ transformation of the $D_5$ subgroups (i.e., one can be obtained from the other by applying such a symmetry operation), then, due to the invariance of the scalar potential under $D_5$ transformations of the Higgs fields, the two field configurations are physically equivalent.
+It should be emphasized that if two field configurations $(\phi_1, \phi_2, \phi_3,\phi_4 )$ and $ (\phi_1', \phi_2', \phi_3',\phi_4')$ are related by a $Z_5$ or $Z_2$ transformation within $D_5$ (i.e., one can be obtained from the other by applying such a symmetry operation), then, owing to the invariance of the scalar potential under $D_5$ transformations acting on the Higgs fields, the two configurations are physically equivalent.
 Hence, it suffices to consider only one representative from each equivalence class in the vacuum analysis.

-We require that all 16 unknown parameters in the potential be real, meaning that there is no explicit CP violation in the potential.
-This allows us to study the scalar sector under CP conservation and to investigate the spontaneous CP violation induced by complex vevs.
+We require all 16 unknown parameters in the potential to be real, implying that there is no explicit CP violation in the potential.
+This allows us to study the scalar sector under CP conservation and to investigate spontaneous CP violation induced by complex vevs.

-In Ref.~\cite{Hagedorn:2006ir}, an alternative notation was adopted to construct the general $D_5$-symmetric 4HDM scalar potential, and it was proved that this potential contains no accidental symmetry.
-We now also proceed to demonstrate that the scalar potential in the notation used for the $D_5$ 4HDM in this work similarly contains no accidental symmetry.
-We can assume that the fields $\phi_i$, $(i = 1, 2, 3, 4)$ transform as follows:
+In Ref.~\cite{Hagedorn:2006ir}, an alternative notation was adopted to construct the general $D_5$-symmetric 4HDM scalar potential, and it was shown that this potential contains no accidental symmetries.
+We now demonstrate that the scalar potential in the notation used for the $D_5$ 4HDM in this work likewise contains no accidental symmetries.
+We assume that the fields $\phi_i$ ($i = 1, 2, 3, 4$) transform as follows: